 Employers often to require employees to sign arbitration agreements as a condition of employment, usually in connection with an employee handbook or filling out other onboarding documents.
-The National Employment Law Project estimates that 55% of all private-sector non-union employees are subject to forced arbitration, including nearly 65% of all workers who earn less than $13 a year.
+The National Employment Law Project estimates that 55% of all private-sector non-union employees are subject to forced arbitration, including nearly 65% of all workers who earn less than $13 an hour.

 So forced arbitration is common – but what is it?

 Arbitration is a private forum where an arbitrator (or multiple arbitrators) issue binding final decisions.
 In employment arbitrations, the arbitrator is typically a retired judge or formerly practicing attorney with experience in employment law.
 The rules will vary based on your particular arbitration agreement.
 For example, some arbitration agreements provide that you are entitled to the same discovery from the other side as you would be in court, while other agreements limit the amount of discovery you can take from the other side.

 In California, an arbitration agreement cannot require you to pay more than would be required in court in order to initiate arbitration.
 In California, this means that employers generally are required to shoulder the costs of paying the arbitrator.
 The arbitration agreement also cannot require you to give up your right to remedies that are allowed in court, such as emotional distress damages, punitive damages, and attorneys fees.
 (You can learn more about employment law damages here.)